AniketSingh-Dalcus/bill_generator/README.md

 # bill_generator
-This project is about taking input
+This project is about taking input of how many people are there and the total bill And in return it's gives per people bill